ebi-ait/hca-util/README.md

 CLI tool for uploading data to a centralised data platform.

-There are two deployments of the tool both from PyPi:
+There are currently two different deployments of the tool both published to PyPi:

 1. [hca_util](https://pypi.org/project/hca-util/) -- for uploading data to the HCA data platform
 2. [covid_util](https://pypi.org/project/covid-util/) -- for uploading data to the European COVID-19 data platform